ms-iot/imx-iotcore/Documentation/build-arm64-firmware.md

 This document describes how to set up a build environment to build the latest firmware, update the firmware on the SD Card for testing and development, and include the new firmware in the FFU builds.

+Note: The UEFI build environment has changed for 1903 and any existing build environment must be updated.

 ## Setting up your build environment

 1) Set up a Linux environment.